Itaú plans to announce a digital bank

 As technology continues to advance and more banks move towards digitalization, it will become increasingly important for them to prioritize cybersecurity measures and maintain quality customer service standards.

-What will this help customers
+How this will help customers

-Itau's digital bank announcement will help customers in several ways.
+Itaú's digital bank announcement will help customers in several ways.

 With digital banking, customers can carry out transactions from anywhere at any time without having to go to physical branches.

-In addition, with Itaú's reputation as one of the largest commercial banks in Brazil, customers will have peace of mind knowing that their money is being managed by an established financial institution.
+Additionally, with Itaú's reputation as one of the largest commercial banks in Brazil, customers will have peace of mind knowing that their money is being managed by an established financial institution.

 By investing in a digital platform, they cater to tech-savvy consumers who prefer to use online services for their banking needs.